Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v8/_index.en.md

 Its now possible to make process flow decisions using expressions in the process definition.
 To see how you can leverage expressions to dictate process flow see [using expressions to dictate process flow]()

-### Custom actions in tasks
+### Custom process actions
 Custom actions makes it possible to create custom actions for moving the process along.
 These actions can be authorized separatly, used in expressions inside the process definition to change how the process flows and execute custom code before the process is moved to the next task.
-To see how you can use custom process actions see [defining custom actions in process tasks]()
+To see how you can use custom process actions see [defining custom actions in process tasks](../../../../app/development/process/flowcontrol/)